Brad Delp: Death and aftermath

-Sometime between 11:00 pm on March 8 and 1:20 pm on March 9, 2007, Delp died by suicide from carbon monoxide poisoning in his home at 55 Academy Avenue, in Atkinson, New Hampshire.
+Sometime between 11:00 pm on March 8 and 1:20 am on March 9, 2007, Delp died by suicide from carbon monoxide poisoning in his home at 55 Academy Avenue, in Atkinson, New Hampshire.
 He had been suffering from depression since he was a teenager.
 The Atkinson police discovered his body on the floor of his master bathroom.
 Two charcoal grills were found to have been placed in the bathtub and lit, causing the room to fill with smoke.
 The following day, Boston's website was replaced with a simple black background and white text message: "We've just lost the nicest guy in rock and roll."

 A concert known as "Come Together: A Tribute to Brad Delp" occurred on August 19, 2007, at the Bank of America Pavilion in Boston.

 The reason for Delp's suicide has been the subject of contradictory news reports and various lawsuits.
-A series of interviews conducted by the Boston Herald alleged that lingering hard feelings from Boston's disbandment in the 1980s and personal tension between Delp and bandleader Scholz drove the singer to suicide.
+A series of interviews conducted by the Boston Herald alleged that lingering hard feelings from Boston's disbandment in the 1980s and personal tension between Delp and Scholz drove him to suicide.
 Scholz denied these claims and filed defamation lawsuits.
 The court ruled that statements attributing Delp's suicide to Scholz were "statements of opinion and not verifiable fact and therefore could not form the basis of a claim of defamation".
 On June 6, 2016, the Supreme Court of the United States declined to review the case.

+In 2012, The Boston Globe revealed how court papers related to the Scholz dispute also showed how Delp was accused of hiding a camera in the bedroom of his houseguest Meg Sullivan, sister of his fiancee Pamela Sullivan.
+Meg allegedly discovered the camera on February 28, 2007, nine days before Delp's death.